React JS 100 MCQ

 Question 88: What is the purpose of using async/await in API calls in React?

-B. To make asynchronous code easier to write and read
+Correct Answer: B. Async/await makes asynchronous code easier to write and read by allowing the use of synchronous-looking syntax for asynchronous operations.

 Question 89: What is the main advantage of using Axios over the fetch API in React?